-Opened in 1966, at the Southdale Shopping Center, the Cinema I & II was the first twin theater built in Minnesota.
-Cinema I could seat about 1200, while Cinema II sat 750.
+Opened September 21, 1966, at the Southdale Shopping Center, the Cinema I & II was the first twin theatre built in Minnesota.
+Cinema I could seat about 1,200, while Cinema II sat 750.
 The opening movies were Sean Connery in “A Fine Madness” & Peter Sellers in “The Wrong Box”.

-The theater originally featured a small art gallery in its lobby, displaying works of local artists.
+The theatre originally featured a small art gallery in its lobby, displaying works of local artists.

 In 1975, the former Cinema I was twinned itself, into two 600 seat auditoriums, and five years later, the former Cinema II was divided as well, into two 360-seat auditoriums.

-In 1979, Francis Ford Coppola held a private screening of his “Apocalypse Now” which even the movie studio wasn’t told of, with Coppola brining in the reels of the film himself.
-The priviledged audience only gave the rough cut of the film a lukewarm response.
+In 1979, Francis Ford Coppola held a private screening of his “Apocalypse Now” which even the movie studio wasn’t told of, with Coppola bringing in the reels of the film himself.
+The privileged audience only gave the rough cut of the film a lukewarm response.

-In the 80s, the theater became known as the Southdale 4, and during this time, the gallery was replaced by a video game arcade.
+In the 1980’s, the theatre became known as the Southdale 4, and during this time, the gallery was replaced by a video game arcade.